OyugoObonyo/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

-#Learning loops Conditions and parsing in bash
+# Learning loops, Conditions and parsing in bash